r-mbete/workforce-management-optimization/README.md

 Currently, I am working on:

-- Tuning the hyperparameters of the models for better performance.
-- Ensuring the models generalize well to unseen data.
+- Model Generalization: Ensuring the model generalizes well on unseen data.
-- Addressing potential issues with class imbalance using techniques like SMOTE (Synthetic Minority Over-sampling Technique).
+- Class Imbalance: Addressing issues with class imbalance using techniques like SMOTE (Synthetic Minority Oversampling Technique).
-- Connecting the frontend and backend efficiently.
+- API Integration: Integrating the ML model with the Flask API so it can classify new employee data via API requests.
+- Frontend-Backend Connection: Linking the frontend to the backend so that users can classify employee data directly from the web interface.
+- Explainability: Adding explanations for classification decisions, such as SHAP or LIME, to promote model transparency.

 Any suggestions, contributions, or feedback on improving the models or setting up the backend/frontend are greatly appreciated!